-For years, poured concrete has remained the most preferred choice for building a backyard patio by patio contractors.
-Today, there are several options available and many of them are do-it-yourself kinds of things as well.
+For years, poured concrete has remained the most preferred choice for building a backyard patio by patio or pool house contractors.
+Today, there are several options available, and many of them are do-it-yourself kinds of things as well.
 However, this tried and tested mixture of cement and sand still tends to be the favorite of homeowners.
 But before you consider creating one for your home, you need to consider and beware of certain pros and cons.
 Let’s discuss!

 Although concrete can crack as well as chip but it will be decades before it comes to that point since concrete is highly durable and is proven to last decades.
 Furthermore, unlike pavers or bricks and natural stone, a concrete slab does not shift and if you were to add rebar, a large pour can be made stronger.
 However, you need to remember that decorative concrete dyes can and will fade with time.
 Even though the structure will remain strong but the finish might require occasional restoration.